 \section{Abstract}

-We present pion and kaon gluon distribution functions at small-$x$ and large-$x$ regions, where the gluon distributions of pion and kaon are compared with the results of lattice QCD and continuum Schwinger function methods.
-Whether in the small-$x$ region or the large-$x$ region, our gluon distribution of pion is consistent with the results of lattice QCD and continuum Schwinger function methods.
-In addition, the first four moments of gluon distributions of pion and kaon at different Q$^{2}$ scales are calculated.
-Furthermore, we present the mass decompositions of pion and kaon with the dynamical parton distribution functions calculated from the DGLAP equation with parton-parton recombination corrections.
-The mass structures for pion and kaon are totally different from that of the proton.
+We present the gluon distribution functions of pion and kaon in small-$x$ and large-$x$ regions, and compare them with the results obtained from lattice QCD and continuum Schwinger function methods.
+Whether in the small-$x$ region or the large-$x$ region, our gluon distribution of pion is consistent with the results of lattice QCD and continuum Schwinger function method.
+In addition, the first four moments of gluon distributions of pion and kaon at different $Q^{2}$ scales are calculated.
+Furthermore, we present the mass decompositions of pion and kaon with the dynamical parton distribution functions calculated by the DGLAP equation with parton-parton recombination corrections.
+The mass structures of pion and kaon are totally different from that of the proton.